Al Huda Central School, Kadampuzha: History

-About
+In 1999 the school became affiliated to CBSE Delhi.

+Description

+The motto of the school is "To Seek, To Strive, To Find".
+Its performance in academic and non-academic fields demonstrates the school's commitment.

 Al Huda Central School Kadampuzha has its own (private) building.
 The school has 27 classrooms.
-The lowest class is LKG and the highest class in the school is 10.
-This school has 10 Male Teachers and 29 Female Teachers.
-There is library facility available in this school.
+The lowest class is LKG and the highest is 10.
+This school has 10 male teachers and 29 female yeachers.
+A library facility is available in this school.

-This school also has a playground.
-Al Huda Central School Kadampuzha does not provide any residential facility.